jpinzonc/jupyterlab_templates/README.md

 ```

 ### Finding/generating `jupyter_notebook_config.py`
+Run this command:
 ```bash
 jupyter --paths
 ```

-Should show where the `.jupyter` folder is.
-`jupyter_notebook_config.py` should be inside this folder.
-If not, it can be generated with:
+The jupyter_notebook_config.py file should be inside the `.jupyter` folder.

+If not found, it can be generated with:
 ```bash
 jupyter notebook --generate-config
 ```